napix/NapixServer/docs/conf.rst

 Source of the configuration
 ---------------------------

-The configuration source of a manager depends on its :class:`loader<napixd.loader.Importer>`.
+The configuration source of a manager depends on its :class:`loader<napixd.loader.importers.Importer>`.

-The :class:`auto-loader<napixd.loader.AutoImporter>` which is used with the files found in the `auto` folder, tries to parse JSON from the docstring of the configure method **of the root manager**.
+The :class:`auto-loader<napixd.loader.importers.AutoImporter>` which is used with the files found in the `auto` folder, tries to parse JSON from the docstring of the configure method **of the root manager**.

 .. code-block:: python